johnnycistudent/recipe-app/README.md

 *WHAT are we doing?
 Outline features and functions that help achieve goals from Strategy.*
 I chose a Non-relational database in the form of MongoDB for this project.
 ###### Functional requirements
 The most basic requirements for this project are the ability to perform CRUD (Create, Read, Update and Delete) operations on the primary documents in this database - the recipes.
-The user should also be able to search the database with relative ease, including queries and searching the entire database with pagination where necessary.
+The user should also be able to search the database with relative ease, including queries and navigating the entire database with pagination where necessary.

 Although having a user registration function was not necessarily required for this project, I believed it was important to have it to be able to properly implement an integral resource - specifically for the creation and deletion of recipes.
 This decision meant that there needed to be two views for the target audience of the site; Registered Users and Non-registered Users.
 The majority of the functionality of the website would be aimed at the registered user.
 The non-registered user would be able to view recipes but not be able to create, edit, save or delete recipes.
-This would create accountability and protection for recipe documents.
+This would create accountability and protection for the documents in the Recipe collection.
 The User collection also gives the option for any user to view all the recipes made by one User.

 I created a third collection to back up the deleted recipes in order to give the Users freedom to delete recipes but the Admin would also have the ability to restore a deleted recipe if they saw fit.
-The Admin would need a the ability to oversee the changes that have happened to the database i.e. Recipes that have been deleted, no of recipes/users/deleted recipes.
+The Admin would need the ability to oversee the changes that have happened to the database i.e. Recipes that have been deleted, no of recipes/users/deleted recipes and other relevant information.

 The site should be responsive and work on all browsers.